Heimdal

 How do you ensure patches are safe and reliable in open source projects?

-• Manage dependencies with tools like Snyk or Dependabot.
+Use automated testing tools to check for issues and manage software dependencies with security tools like Snyk or Dependabot.

 How do you manage patch deployment in an open source environment?